HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

           function getPagedForgersStakesByForger(bytes32 signPubKey, bytes32 vrf1, bytes1 vrf2, int32 startIndex, int32 pageSize) external view returns (int32 nextIndex, StakeDataDelegator[] memory listOfDelegatorStakes);

      Returns the paginated list of stakes delegated to a specific forger, grouped by delegator address.<br>
      Each element of the list is the total amount delegated by a specific address.
-The datasctucture has the following format:<br>
+The data structure has the following format:<br>

           struct StakeDataDelegator {
                address delegator;